MPHF + MVC

 Some of my early attempts involved query parameters, base64-encoded JSON objects, domain-specific languages, and my own custom syntax.
 They all had the same problem - they failed to capitalize on the actual space available in URLs.

 An incredible combinatorial explosion appears when you try to compute the number of unique URLs that can exist.
 Query params, JSON objects, domain-specific languages and custom syntax all encode redundant information and require extra characters for namespacing and delimiters that take up space in the URL.
-They also make handling nested component states a nightmare.
+They also make handling nested part states a nightmare.

 The Solution: MPHF